 The camera lens is the most crucial, and also the most fragile, component of your digital camera.
 As your window to the outside world, it will require expert assistance to be repaired if it is scratched.
 In order to prevent this from happening, it is critical that you safeguard the lens.
 First and foremost, even when you are not shooting photographs, you should always keep your lens cap on to keep the lens clean.
 Please avoid directly touching the lens with your finger.
 Since the oils left behind by your skin will be tough to remove, your vision will be only slightly blurred at best.
 If your lens becomes dusty or unclean, clean it with a lens cleaner and a lens cleaning cloth designed particularly for camera lenses.

+Camera body cleaning is an important part of digital photography.
+It is necessary to keep the camera clean to ensure good image quality.
 It is also important to keep the camera’s body clean and clear of dust and dirt.
 When not in use, keep the camera in a case or bag to protect it.
 If it becomes soiled, wipe it down with a gentle, dry cloth to clean it.
 If your camera has an LCD panel, it is okay to softly breathe on it to add a little amount of moisture before wiping it down with a soft cloth.
 If your camera does not have an LCD panel, it is permissible to use a soft cloth to wipe it down.

 Digital cameras should be stored in a dry environment.
 Most cameras are not waterproof, and therefore should not be used in circumstances where they may be submerged in liquid or even splashed with liquid.
 If your camera becomes wet, it’s a good idea to switch it off, remove the battery, and remove the memory card before continuing.
 Allow one to two days for the camera to dry naturally.
 If the camera is still not working correctly at that point, you will need to call a professional repair business or the manufacturer for assistance and guidance.